mandrasch/vite-php-setup-ddev-test/README.md

 # run vite & reload your browser window
 ddev exec "cd vite && npm run dev"

-# vite should now be active, change something in src/main.js
+# vite should now be active, change something in src/styles/examples.css
-# or src/styles/examples.css to check if hot module reloading
+# or components/HelloWorld.vue to test hot module replacement.
-# works, e.g. add alert('hello world').
 ```

 - If you run into "502 broken DDEV backend", a `ddev restart` sometimes helps